PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 public API, or TensorFlow behavior.
 Keep the target unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Residual affine/PReLU direct result implementation checkpoint

+The very-late raw call now retains its unchanged one-key dictionary as `_very_late_residual_affine_prelu_stats`.
+The target remains unconsumed and observation-only.
+The two model-only declarative selections and their parent result tuples are unchanged.

+No owner behavior, unconditional pruning, schema, wrapper, direct argument, call order, adjacent owner, nested route, dependency, public API, or TensorFlow behavior changed.
+A zero counter remains insufficient to prove no tensor cleanup mutation.

+The first focused implementation run reported `283 passed, 2 failed in 18.80s`.
+Both failures already recognized the unchanged neighboring call names but omitted the newly assigned observation target from their explicit boundary- target lists.
+Those lists now include the target without weakening call-order or neighbor assertions.
+No production behavior failure was found.

+Corrected implementation validation completed sequentially under `uv`:

+- dedicated result contract: `3 passed in 0.56s`
+- owner behavior, direct wrapper, adjacent fan-out owner, both nested routes, architecture, and focused direct rewrite coverage: `285 passed in 20.05s`
+- 98 branch-changed test files: `1642 passed in 31.33s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These checks do not claim a new model-corpus run.
+At resume, inventory the next raw result boundary before modifying production code.
+Commit and push only; do not create, reopen, or update a pull request.